mattearly/dmpower/README.md

     * Coins, Gems, Valuable Art
   * XP by Challenge Rating calculator.
     * One-offs or lists of CR's
+    * Adds up and splits with the party

 #### This is the in the master-core version.